Albert J. Pitman: Legacy

 A current copy of The Ringing World is unlikely not to contain a reference to him.
 S4C, the Welsh-language television channel (the equivalent of Channel 4), broadcast a piece on him in their Christmas Eve 1984 documentary on bell-ringing in Wales, Cân y Clychau.

 The Central Council of Church Bell Ringers estimate the number of his published compositions to be ‘over a hundred’ with many more unpublished, some of which he sent directly to conductors he felt could ‘do justice’ to the piece.
 His name lives on in Wales through a competition for the Pitman Trophy.
 His compositions are regularly rung throughout the now-global bell-ringing world.
 A search on Bellboard shows compositions of his rung over 600 times in the UK alone since 2000.

 To mark the 50th anniversary of his death, members of the Llandaff and Monmouth DACBR rang his composition of Grandsire Doubles, as was rung on the same bells at St Catharine's Church, Baglan, immediately after his funeral.
 Prior to the peal, prayers were said at the graveside, followed by a ringing of hand-bells.
 This was all in the company of many of his grandchildren, great grandchildren and great-great grandchildren.

+On Thursday 20 September 2023 a brief but significant ceremony took place at St Mary’s Church in Aberavon, South Wales.
+The event was arranged to dedicate and install two peal boards, recording peals rung over 25 years ago.
+The proceedings began with a welcome from Andrew John, a former Master of the Llandaff and Monmouth DACBR and organiser of the peals in question, who welcomed to the church no less than five members of the Pitman family; four grandchildren, one spouse and one great granddaughter, two of whom had travelled some distance to be present.
+Andrew also welcomed some of the people who rang in the said peals, and other local ringers.
+He explained that in 1995 he was inspired to suggest that the then resident members of the Association should ring A J Pitman’s "all the work" compositions of Spliced Surprise Major in four to nine methods.
+These compositions were the epitome of his lifetime’s work as a composer, and this would ensure that they had been rung in the composer’s home tower.

+Following Andrew’s welcome and introduction the boards were dedicated by the Fr Miles Pateman, Priest-in-Charge, himself a ringer, who led the group in appropriate prayers.
+A short musical touch of Stedman Triples was rung, and after photographs were taken the party adjourned for refreshments in the church.